folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 There are two parameters that apply to all the spectral orders: the `srch. bin (km/s)` value and the `average length` value.

 The `srch. bin (km/s)` value controls the size of the bin used to find a "good" continuum point.
 This should be set large enough so that there is some real continuum inside most bins.
 This should be at least several times larger than the $v\sin i$ of the star.
 If $v\sin i$ is very high, or if line blending is severe in the observation you may want a larger `srch. bin` than the default value.
 On the other hand if $v\sin i$ is low and there is not much blending you can use a lower value than the default.

 If normPlot is selecting points (black circles in the plot) inside lines, that is usually a sign that you should increase the `srch. bin` value.
 This is usually a problem on the blue end of an observation where the line density is highest.

 In this tutorial we use the default 500 km s$^{-1}$ search bin width.
 The example $\xi^1$ CMa is a B-type star and so line blending isn't too bad.

 The `average length` value controls the running average used before finding the "best" (highest) point in a bin.
 This is used to reduce the impact of noise on the selected "good" points.
 The default value is ok for observations with quite high S/N, but for noisier observations a larger value is better.
 If the selected  "good" points are sitting a little above the center of the noise distribution (in continuum regions), that's usually a sign you should increase the `average length`.
 In this tutorial we use the default 11 pixel average length, since the S/N of the observation is quite good.

 ### Telluric or noise dominated orders

-In some instances, the observations may have orders that have very low signal to noise ratios, or which are dominated by telluric lines (sharps lines created from absorption by Earth's atmosphere).
+In some instances, the observations may have orders that have very low signal to noise ratios, or which are dominated by telluric lines (sharp lines created from absorption by Earth's atmosphere).
 It can be difficult to try to apply the full set of fitting procedures on these orders to get them flat.
 Moreover, these orders contain very little useful information about the real spectrum of the star.

 In these cases, it can be more expedient to simply achieve a reasonably well-behaved continuum polynomial fit, rather than doing a detailed normalization for the problem order.
 You can try reducing the order of the polynomial degree by clicking the `set poly. degree...` button.
 For our example, change orders 1, 2, 38, 39, 40 to have smaller values (like 1 or 2).